Car Insurance and Vehicle Registration: Requirements by State

 Even a Short Lapse Is Costly

-A lapse as short as 30 days can trigger a 8–35% increase in your future insurance premiums.
-Louisiana enacted a new law effective January 1, 2026, which prevents a first lapse (or any lapse after 5 years of continuous coverage) from triggering a rate increase — but DMV penalties still apply everywhere.
+A lapse as short as 30 days can trigger an 8–35% increase in your future insurance premiums.
+Louisiana enacted Act 476, effective January 1, 2026, which prevents a first lapse of 90 days or less (or any lapse after 5 years of continuous coverage) from triggering a rate increase — but DMV penalties still apply everywhere.
+Separately, Louisiana's No Pay No Play law (effective August 1, 2025) raised non-recoverable damages to $100,000 for uninsured drivers injured in accidents — a major increase from the prior $15,000 threshold.
 In New York, lapses over 90 days can result in your driver's license being suspended in addition to your registration.
+Starting July 1, 2026, Louisiana insurers must also provide 60 days' notice for policy cancellations or non-renewals (excluding nonpayment).

 Smart Savings Made Simple!